pdl/Articulate/README.md

 ## Who should use Articulate?

-Articulate is for you if you need flexibility, if your requirements often change.
+Articulate is for you if you need flexibility, or if your requirements often change.
 Here's some examples of when you might need Articulate:

 - If you are starting a new site and expect your content structure and relationships to evolve over time
 - If you are going to store rich content with emphasis on semantic value (e.g. e-Learning content), where editing and presentation are distinct concerns